Top Five Places to Travel in September

 2. Piedmont, Italy

-Preview Piedmont Landscape
+Piedmont Landscape

-Italy is the 5th most-visited country in the world.
+Italy is the fifth most-visited country in the world.
 It's divided into twenty different regions, each celebrated for its own special cultural and natural wealth.
-For example, the glamorous Veneto region, receives the most visitors in all of Italy.
+For example, the glamorous Veneto region receives the most visitors in all of Italy.
 The spectacular city of Venice, the region's capital, is obviously a huge draw for visitors, as is the city of Verona, the setting of Shakespeare's Romeo & Juliet.
-Lazio is Italy's 3rd most popular region, with the city of Rome as its bustling capital.
+Lazio is Italy's third most popular region, with the city of Rome as its bustling capital.
 With so many fantastic destinations in Italy, sometimes the lesser-known regions get overlooked by international visitors.
 The Piedmont region in northwest Italy is one of those places that seems to perpetually fly under everyone's radar.
 Situated between the towering Alps and the welcoming Mediterranean, this is one place you won't want to miss!
 A famous wine region and the home of the original Slow Food Movement, Piedmont is a place to indulge your desires... from magnificent dining to challenging hiking routes and bike rides.
 Although summers here can be hot, September brings an almost perfect climate.
 It's also the time of year when the locals take opportunities to show off their culture to visitors with a variety of fairs and festivals celebrating everything from wine to the region's famous white truffles.
 Hundreds of miles of hiking and biking trails are waiting to be enjoyed and the peaks of the Alps are a hardy challenge for any cyclist.
 This mountainous region is also a paradise for walkers of any level and the Mediterranean is always there to soothe your muscles after a hard day.
 Get a taste of the good life in Piedmont in September.

 3. Catalonia, Spain

-Preview Bikers walking on the beach in Spain
+Bikers walking on the beach in Spain

 Tucked into the northeastern corner of the Iberian Peninsula, the Spanish region of Catalonia is among one of the country's richest and most independent-minded.
 A vibrant and diverse culture extends from the booming metropolis of Barcelona to the peaceful beaches and sleepy tourist towns of the Costa Brava and the majestic peaks and traditional mountain culture in the Pyrenees.
 It's not an exaggeration to say that Catalonia is an active traveler's dream destination.
 It's got cliffside hiking trails with dramatic ocean views and towering mountain peaks just begging to be summited on the seat of a bicycle.
 Catalonia's mouthwatering cuisine, which includes fresh seafood on the coast and handmade cheese in the mountains, is the perfect addition to any end-of-summer sojourn.
 And let's not forget the famous Spanish wine culture!
 In September, the weather in this part of the world is comfortably warm and the diminishing tourist crowds brings you the opportunity to spend time with locals on and off the trails.
 Consider a trip to Catalonia this fall for an authentic and stress-free travel experience.